 Conclusion

-Street art has become an integral part of city culture around the world, and Aberdeen has been quick to spot its potential and has grabbed its opportunity to become a must-visit location for anyone interested in this art form.
+Street art murals have become an integral part of city culture around the world, and Aberdeen has been quick to spot its potential and has grabbed its opportunity to become a must-visit location for anyone interested in this art form.
 The creations around Aberdeen have delighted and provoked in equal measure.
-During our travels, we have always sought out a city’s street art.
-When visiting places as diverse as Houston, Łódź (in Poland) and Ghent, we have always been amazed at the talent and imagination of street artists.
-However, we’d have to honestly say that we have not visited a city quite like Aberdeen, where the quality, quantity and variety of street art is so easily accessible within a ten-minute radius of the city centre.
+During my travels, I have always sought out a city’s street art.
+When visiting places as diverse as Houston, Łódź (in Poland) and Ghent, I have always been amazed at the talent and imagination of street artists.
+However, I’d have to honestly say that I have not visited a city quite like Aberdeen, where the quality, quantity and variety of street art murals is so easily accessible within a ten-minute radius of the city centre.
 So if you have even only a passing interest street art, make sure to put Aberdeen, Scotland, on your itinerary!

 Related Blog Posts